Chart Object now can be added to MMF HWA applications

 It is often asked why there are so many versions of the Ini++ object.
 I’ve explained the answer a few times on the Clickteam forums, but I thought it would be worth while explaining it here too.

-The answer is: There’s not.
+The answer is: There aren’t.

-The situation is that there are versions of the Ini++ object.
+The situation is that there are two versions of the Ini++ object.
 The original, and Ini++ v1.5.
 The latter was made when the Ini++ object behaviour changed.
 In particular, it no longer enforced items and groups to be in sorted order.
 Therefore I could not release this as an update to the original, as it could break peoples code.
 To make things worse, this was not something which could be an option either (without some rewriting of code in the original).
 It was called Ini++ v1.5 as a nod to Multimedia Fusion v1.5, which was Multimedia Fusion v1.0 plus many new features.

 Naturally, there have been different releases of the ‘Ini++ Object’ and the ‘Ini++ v1.5′ objects, but both kept calling themselves that name.
 There is no ‘Ini++ v1.6′ object.
 There is no ’Ini++ v1.1′.
 Just the two mentioned.
 They have the file names ‘Ini++.mfx’ and ‘Ini++15.mfx’ respectively.